pontusab/Fastlane/README.md

 - [ ] Add support for no cars available
 - [ ] incomplete
 - [ ] Remove Api-server and use client only (CORS support)
+- [ ] Implement Philips Hue to blink when car is arriving
 - [x] Implement Map